th3boe/Semester-Project-2-YSA/README.md

 #### Maybe Changes

-do not show register when logged in add profile to nav when logged in
+Move signIn to signOut place??
 (fix this for all pages!!)

 lock nav to stay put when used is scrolling listings!

-Add edit / delete post
+Add edit

 Figure out how to add in bid info to post.